-Rebecca Alexander, LCSW, MPH, is a psychodynamic psychotherapist specializing in individual, couples and family therapy.
+Rebecca Alexander, LCSW-R, MPH, is a psychodynamic psychotherapist specializing in individual, couples and family therapy.
 I currently maintain a private practice in Manhattan.

-I am an interactive, solution-focused therapist.
-My therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
-I integrate complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
-With compassion and understanding, I work with individuals to help them build on their strengths and attain the personal growth they are committed to accomplishing.
+Rebecca is a very interractive, solution-focused therapist.
+Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
+She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
+With compassion and understanding, She works with individuals to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 American Institute for Psychoanalysis (Certified 2010)